lead time vs cycle time

 In engineering organizations, growth is strictly related to producing fast and reliable software.
 In the software development industry, nearly everyone, from developers and engineering managers to C-level executives, wants to deploy software more quickly, write better code, and provide end users with greater value.

 A key component of Agile software development is focusing on the right metrics.
 As an engineering team leader, it’s your job to increase velocity by constantly improving how your team works.
-Regarding accelerating the software delivery process, Lead Time and Cycle Time are two essential velocity metrics to measure and monitor.
+Regarding accelerating the software delivery process, cycle time vs lead time are two essential velocity metrics to measure and monitor.

 Although understanding the nuances between Lead Time vs. Cycle time is critical if you want to harness their true potential, it’s just as important to have an overview of these two velocity metrics to reduce and optimize them.